afoster28/cmd_forecast/README.md

 ## Scope

-The paper will be the design, implementation and subsequent comparison of several types of forecasting models applied to energy commodity returns based on spot prices/front month contracts, specifically crude oil and natural gas.
+The paper will be the design, implementation and subsequent comparison of several types of forecasting models applied to a selection of systematic trading strategies focusing on energy commodity returns based on spot prices/front month contracts, specifically crude oil and natural gas.

 GARCH and its variants will be used given its prevalence in financial asset forecasting.
 It considers the autoregressive and volatility-dependent nature of commodity returns.